Name: Carol Cooper

 Phone: +61 2 6208 5359

-Carol attended the Joint Middle Management Development Program (JMMDP) 1998, and the Museum Leadership Program (MLP), Melbourne Business School/Gordon Darling Foundation, 2003 (and refreshers, 2007, 2012).
-In 2013 Carol completed the NMA's museum leadership course run by the Centre for Public Management, Canberra.
+Carol attended the Joint Middle Management Development Program in 1998, and the Museum Leadership Program, presented by Museums Australia and the Gordon Darling Foundation in 2003 (with refreshers in 2007 and 2012).
+In 2013 Carol completed the National Museum's leadership course run by the Centre for Public Management, Canberra.

 The Bothwell Museum – revisited and rejuvenated